Skip to main content

 • Context fills → agent compacts → state evicted

-• On restart: no memory of active phase
+• On restart: no memory of the active phase

-• Work already done may be repeated or lost
+• Work done may be repeated or silently lost

-• session-start reads state → resumes at exact phase
+• session-start reads state → resumes at the exact phase

 • Events log is append-only — no data lost (shared across subagent-start too)